xuan164162008/story-flicks/README.md

 image_provider="aliyun"   # The image generation model provider.
 Currently, only openai and aliyun are supported.

-openai_base_url="https://api.openai.com/v1" # The base URL for OpenAI aliyun_base_url="https://dashscope.aliyuncs.com/compatible-mode/v1" # The base URL for Aliyun deepseek_base_url="https://api.deepseek.com/v1" # The base URL for DeepSeek ollama_base_url="http://localhost:11434/v1" # The base URL for Ollama
+openai_base_url="https://api.openai.com/v1" # The base URL for OpenAI

+aliyun_base_url="https://dashscope.aliyuncs.com/compatible-mode/v1" # The base URL for Aliyun

+deepseek_base_url="https://api.deepseek.com/v1" # The base URL for DeepSeek

+ollama_base_url="http://localhost:11434/v1" # The base URL for Ollama

+siliconflow_base_url="https://api.siliconflow.cn/v1" # The base URL for SiliconFlow

-openai_api_key= # The API key for OpenAI, only one key needs to be provided aliyun_api_key= # The API key for Aliyun Bailian, only one key needs to be provided deepseek_api_key= # The API key for DeepSeek, currently only text generation is supported ollama_api_key= # If you need to use it, please set api_key to “ollama”.
+openai_api_key= # The API key for OpenAI, only one key needs to be provided

+aliyun_api_key= # The API key for Aliyun Bailian, only one key needs to be provided

+deepseek_api_key= # The API key for DeepSeek, currently only text generation is supported

+ollama_api_key= # If you need to use it, please set api_key to “ollama”.
 Currently, this API key only supports text generation and cannot be used with models that have too few parameters.
 It is recommended to use qwen2.5:14b or a larger model.

+siliconflow_api_key= # The API key for SiliconFlow, siliconflow's text model currently only supports large models compatible with the OpenAI format, such as Qwen/Qwen2.5-7B-Instruct.
+The image model has only been tested with black-forest-labs/FLUX.1-dev.

 text_llm_model=gpt-4o # If text_provider is set to openai, only OpenAI models can be used, such as gpt-4o.
 If aliyun is selected, Aliyun models like qwen-plus or qwen-max can be used.
 Ollama models cannot be used with models that have too few parameters.
 It is recommended to use qwen2.5:14b or a larger model.